 On the other hand, the software as a service model is a category of cloud computing alongside infrastructure as a service and platform as a service model.
 The SaaS model involves software distribution in which a third-party vendor hosts, maintains and upgrades applications that are available to customers via the Internet.
 If an organization has ever utilized any software from the cloud, then it has used SaaS.

 The software as a service model might be a good fit for businesses that have full commitment to staff their IT infrastructure but need outsourced applications to have cutting edge services and be on the next level.
 In short, the businesses that will get the most advantage out of SaaS are those that have existing IT infrastructure.
 On the other hand, managed IT service providers collaborate with their customers and provide IT expertise and pre-built IT infrastructure.
-There are also managed service providers that fully maintain and control their customers’ IT operations so that these customers will focus on more critical business projects and processes.
+There are also remote IT service providers that fully maintain and control their customers’ IT operations so that these customers will focus on more critical business projects and processes.

 Managed Services vs. SaaS: The Cost